lerichardson/OpenBlocks/README.md

 # OpenBlocks
 Currently being created

-I switched from C to C++ because I don't want to deal with memory
+I switched from C++ back to C because now I can deal with memory